oneapi-src/oneAPI-samples/DirectProgramming/DPC++/SparseLinearAlgebra/merge-spmv/README.md

 Both row offsets and values indices can be thought of as sorted arrays.
 The progression of the computation is similar to that of merging two sorted arrays at a conceptual level.

-In parallel implementation, each thread independently identifies its scope of the merge and then performs only the amount of work that belongs this thread in the cohort of threads.
+In parallel implementation, each thread independently identifies its scope of the merge and then performs only the amount of work that belongs to this thread in the cohort of threads.

 ## Key implementation details
-Includes device selector, unified shared memory, kernel, and command groups in order to implement a solution using a parallel merge method ih which each thread independently identifies its scope of the merge and then performs only the amount of work that belongs this thread.
+Includes device selector, unified shared memory, kernel, and command groups in order to implement a solution using a parallel merge method in which each thread independently identifies its scope of the merge and then performs only the amount of work that belongs to this thread.

 ## License